carblue/acos5/README.md

     name: value  type: CHOICE
       name: indirect  type: CHOICE
         name: path  type: SEQUENCE
-          name: path  type: OCT_STR  value: 3f00410041d0
+          name: path  type: OCT_STR  value: 3f0041005001
     name: modulusLength  type: INTEGER  value: 0x1000

 ```
 So, everything is okay with those entries, though OpenSC did include the optional keyReference field with invalid value 0:
-It is irrelevant for ACOS5 card, which references RSA keys by file id/path.
+It is irrelevant for the ACOS5 card, which references RSA keys by file id/path.

 We need a representation of our github_key (the public part of the key pair), that we will present to/store at GitHub:
 ```